Justme0/DesignPattern/README.md

 We can build a tree structure and traversal it using recursion.
 Create a base abstract class to represent the tree node, and each type of node can subclass it.

+We can also allow to iterate over the entry composite.

 Java Code: [Issue #21](https://github.com/cxlove/DesignPattern/issues/21)